-Company Name Ferrovial Techem Date of Vote April 2020 N/A 1 Summary of the resolution Remuneration proposal Governance proposal How the firm voted Against the proposal For the proposal On which criteria has the vote been deemed as 'significant?
-Partners Group deemed the vote significant given the overall size of the position within the Fund.
-Partners Group deemed the vote significant given the overall size of the position within the Fund.
-Outcome of the vote The vote passed N/A1
+Company Name VSB Renewables Platform United States Infrastructure Corporation Date of Vote N/A 1 N/A1 Summary of the resolution ESG and health and safety.
+Climate change engagement and carbon reduction How the firm voted Partners Group controls the Board Partners Group controls the Board On which criteria has the vote been deemed as 'significant?
+Material impact - overall size of the position within the Fund.
+Material impact - overall size of the position within the Fund.
+Outcome of the vote The vote passed The vote passed